IvanGiacomoni/Iot-Individual-Assignments/code.md

 }
 ```

-We need to include the DHT module in the Makefile:
+We need to include the DHT module in the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/Makefile):

 ```
 USEMODULE += dht
 ```

-We need to include the following headers in the main.c:
+We need to include the following **headers** in the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c):

 ```
 #include "dht.h"
 #include "dht_params.h"
 ```

-The function assigns the D2 pin for the DHT-22 sensor, and this is done by using the GPIO peripheral driver, that maps each pin to a port with a certain port number, in this case the D2 pin is connected to the PB port of the MCU at pin number 10.
+The function assigns the **D2 pin** for the DHT-22 sensor, and this is done by using the **GPIO peripheral driver**, that maps each pin to a **port** with a certain **port number**, in this case the D2 pin is connected to the **PB port** of the MCU at **pin number 10**.
 Below we can see all mappings:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/conversions.png)

 ## Initializing leds and buzzers
-By using this picture, we can use the same logic to initialize the pins for leds and buzzers (for more info see [this](https://github.com/IvanGiacomoni/Iot-Individual-Assignments#wiring-of-components), respectively with the *initializeLeds* and the *initializeBuzzers* functions:
+By using this picture, we can use the same logic to **initialize the pins for leds and buzzers** (for more info see [this](https://github.com/IvanGiacomoni/Iot-Individual-Assignments#wiring-of-components), respectively with the *initializeLeds* and the *initializeBuzzers* functions:

 ```
 void initializeLeds(void){